 Our collaborators include Medical College of Wisconsin, University of Chicago, and industry partners.

-June 2017: Taly Gilat Schmidt has been awarded a $187,000 grant from GE Healthcare for a three year project on "Improved Bolus Tracking for CT Angiography."
+Taly Gilat Schmidt has been awarded a grant from GE Healthcare for year project on "Advanced Spectral CT Algorithms."
 We look forward to continuing our productive collaborations with GE.

-May 2017: The newest results of our research on photon-counting spectral CT imaging, in collaboration with Emil Sidky and Rina Foygel Barber at the University of Chicago, were presented at the 4th Workshop on Medical Applications of Spectroscopic X-ray Detectors at CERN Lab.
-The talk, presented by Taly Gilat Schmidt, was titled "Experimental feasibility of quantitative Kedge material decomposition using an optimization-based reconstruction method with empirical spectral modeling."
+May 2019: The newest results of our research on photon-counting spectral CT imaging, in collaboration with Emil Sidky and Rina Foygel Barber at the University of Chicago, were presented at the 5th Workshop on Medical Applications of Spectroscopic X-ray Detectors at CERN Lab.
+The talk, presented by Taly Gilat Schmidt, was titled "Combined empirical and model-based estimation of photon-counting detector spectral response for quantitative material decomposition."